SecureFromScratch/Workshops/intro_hacking/5-api/VAmPI.md

 - Use the API to create the database
 - Register to the API
 - Login
+- Explore the API
 ## Postman

+- Go to http://localhost:5000/openapi.json and save the file to your machine
+- Open Postman
-- Click the Import button and paste the json file below
+- Click the Import button to import the openapi.json file
-- Try to call the api methods
+- Explore the API

 ```bash
 {